openbible-io/en_ust/README.md

 * Do not use contractions.
 * Punctuation marks go inside the quote marks.
 * Capitalization issues: in general, we are following the practice of the 2011 NIV.
-* All pronouns are lower case (except when beginning sentences and except for the first singular "I").
+* All pronouns are lower case (except when beginning sentences and except for the first singular “I”).
 * Capitalize titles (Son of Man, King David, the Messiah).
 * Use vocabulary and phrases that differ from the ULT.
 The two translations fail to help the MTT when they are the same.
 * Where possible, use common vocabulary that is easy to translate into another language.